dawidhyzy/android-guidelines/project_and_code_guidelines.md

 More info [here](https://source.android.com/source/code-style.html#limit-variable-scope)

+Ideally, you should also ensure `Setttings -> Editor -> General -> Auto Import -> Optimize imports on the fly` is enabled, as this will clean up your imports and organise them in a consistent way, recquiring no input on your part.

 ### 2.2.9 Logging guidelines

 Use the logging methods provided by the `Log` class to print out error messages or other information that may be useful for developers to identify issues: